tmllull/raspi/owncloud/README.md

     sudo chown -R www-data:www-data /var/www
     sudo chown -R www-data:www-data /media/hdd

-###NOTE
-If when you finish all the steps, you can't acces to the OwnCloud, try to copy the folder owncloud to /var/www/html, and change the permissions to this folder too.
+*NOTE: If when you finish all the steps, you can't acces to the OwnCloud, try to copy the folder owncloud to /var/www/html, and change the permissions to this folder too.

 The last steps are create a few folder on our HDD/USB to use with OwnCloud and change owner